jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

 ### Results
 Read and process the results from the simulation (SIM) file and/or the SQLite (SQLITE3) file.\
 Six types of result periods can be selected: 1) custom, 2) average (avg), 3) full, 4) max, 5) min, and 6) summary (sum).
 The period type can be changed by selecting the option buttons on the component.
 The *custom* option indicates that the result of the specified date and time defined by the input **date & time** will be calculated and output as the **data**.
 The *average* option indicates that the average result over the full period of the input **_results** data will be calculated and output.
 The *full* option indicates that the full results over the full period of the input **_results** data will be calculated and output.
 The *max* option indicates that the maximum result over the full period of the input **_results** data will be calculated and output.
 The *min* option indicates that the minimum result over the full period of the input **_results** data will be calculated and output.
 The *summary* option indicates that the summary of the full result over the full period of the input **_results** data will be calculated and output.\
-The units of the output data will be in the units specified by the users, e.g., the concentration unit defined in the [Contaminant/Species](#contaminantspecies) component for species results.
+The units of the species concentration data will be in the units specified by the users, e.g., the concentration unit defined in the [Contaminant/Species](#contaminantspecies) component for species results.
+The units for temperature and pressure are in K and Pa, respectively.
 The size of the output data depends on the visible zones (brep geometries) in the Rhino canvas.

  - **Inputs**:
     - **_results** [required]: